ganto/vagrant-projects/README.md

 * `debops-xenial64-lxc`: Setup DebOps with Ubuntu-packaged Ansible on a Ubuntu Xenial (16.04) LXC machine.

+### Demo Applications using DebOps

+* `debops-jessie64-mailer-lxc`: Multi-machine mailing cluster with Roundcube, Postfix and Dovecot.
+See separate [README](/debops-jessie64-mailer-lxc/).

 ### Author

 The content of this repository was written by: